kubedb/docs/docs/guides/mysql/pitr/restic/archiver.md

 `mysql-sidekick` is responsible for uploading binlog files

-`mysql-archiver-full-backup-1733120326-4n8nd` is the pod of physical backup using xtrabackup tools for MySQL.
+The pod mysql-archiver-full-backup-1733120326-4n8nd is responsible for creating the base backup of MySQL.

-`mysql-archiver-manifest-backup-1733120326-9gw4f` is the pod of the manifest backup related to MySQL object
+`mysql-archiver-manifest-backup-1733120326-9gw4f` is the pod of the manifest backup related to MySQL object.

-### validate BackupConfiguration and backupSession
+### Validate BackupConfiguration and BackupSession

 ```bash